egarrisxn/websanity-builder/README.md

 ## Overview

 Websanity Builder is a powerful, user-friendly tool designed to help you create stunning websites effortlessly.<br/>
-Built with Next.js, TailwindCSS, Sanity, and more to offer a seamless experience for both developers and content creators.
+Built with Next.js, Tailwind CSS, Sanity, and more to offer a seamless experience for both developers and content creators.

 ![websanity-builder](https://github.com/egarrisxn/website-builder/assets/126130230/84e5a962-5155-4f40-adc2-ee0e910d363d)